cb-repo/POWER_LED/README.md

 ## INSTALLATION & OPERATION

-The mounting + viewing hole pattern is as per the diagram below:
+ 1. Drill holes in your chose mount location given the provided pattern.
+ 2. Choose your chosen supply voltage to the POWER_LED and connect it to the respective input.
+ 3. Test the LED works as expected.

 <img src="assets/Mount_Template.jpg" width="500">

-Choose your supply voltage and connect it to the respective input.
-It is recommended to connect the Power_LED as close the power switch as possible.
-When connecting the power supply, ensure the direction is correct and do not connect multiple power supplies simualanerously.
-If either of these are done, it could damage the electrical componets, including the POWER_LED and/or whatever is supplying the power.